hazzik/DelegateDecompiler/src/DelegateDecompiler.EfTests/GeneratedDocumentation/DocumentationHeaderText.md

 So, if you want to use DelegateDecompiler and are not sure whether the linq command you want to use will work then clone this project and write your own tests.
 (See [How to add a test](HowToAddMoreTests.md) documentation on how to do this).
-If there is a problem then please send us your test in the EfTest format as it will be easier for us to debug.
+If there is a problem then please fork the repository and add your own tests.
+That will make it much easier to diagnose your issue.

 *Note: The test suite has only recently been set up and has only a handful of tests at the moment.
 More will appear as we move forward.*